 With Mother’s Day, al fresco dining opportunities and summer entertaining right around the corner, I thought today was the perfect time to give this post a face-lift.
 So, without further ado, let’s make some scrumptious salmon, shall we?

-This gravlax, also known as show-stopping cured salmon, is nothing short of sensational!
+This gravlax, also known as salt and sugar cured salmon, is nothing short of sensational!

 This recipe features delicate salmon infused with a cure made of herbaceous dill, tart orange, sour lemon and mild vodka.
 The resulting salmon is ultra-rich, luscious and delicate in flavor with a savory, mildly herbaceous and slightly salty taste.
 Essentially, this salmon is elevated in flavor, elegant in appearance and oh-so-luxurious!!